Fourrée

-A fourrée is a coin, most often a counterfeit, that is made from a base metal core that has been plated with a precious metal to look like its solid metal counterpart; the term is derived from the French for "stuffed."
-The term is normally applied to ancient silver-plated coins such as the Roman denarius and Greek drachma, but the term is also applied to other plated coins.
+A fourrée (also spelt without the accent, with one r, and with one e) is a coin, usually counterfeit, that is made from a base metal core that has been plated with a precious metal to look like its solid metal counterpart; the term is derived from the French word meaning "stuffed".
+Most fourrées were made from plated silver and gold, but were also made from alloys such as electrum.

+Production of fourrées began since coinage first began in Lydia in the 7th century BC, which were made from plated electrum.
+But when Greece and Rome started producing their own coinage, silver and gold fourrées became more common.
+Today fourrées are still made, although they're generally not made to deceive people.
-Cicero mentions that M. Marius Gratidianus, a praetor during the 80s BC, was widely praised for developing tests to detect false coins, and removing them from circulation.
-Gratidianus was killed under Sulla, who introduced his own anti-forgery law (lex Cornelia de falsis), that reintroduced serrated edges on precious metal coins, an anticounterfeiting measure that had been tried earlier.

-Serrated denarii, or serrati, which featured about 20 notched chisel marks on the edge of the coin, were produced to demonstrate the integrity of the coin.
-This effort was in vain, as examples of fourrée serrati attest.
+The earliest known way of detecting fourrées was through making "test cuts", but later "banker marks" and serrated edges became more common.
+Cicero mentions that M. Marius Gratidianus, a praetor during the 80s BC, was widely praised for developing tests for detecting false coins and removing them from circulation.
+Gratidianus was killed under Sulla, who introduced his own anti-forgery law (lex Cornelia de falsis) that reintroduced serrated edges on precious metal coins, an anti-counterfeiting measure that had been tried earlier.
+Serrated denarii, or serrati, feature about 20 notched chisel marks on the edge of the coin, and were produced to demonstrate the integrity of the coin.
+But the effort was in vain, as examples of fourrée serrati attest.

+The Latin term for a silver-plated copper coin is subaeratus and the Greek term is ὑποχάλκος (hypochalkos), both meaning "copper below".